 Masterpiece Stories

-Samuel F. B. Morse was an American painter who graduated from Yale University and went on to the Royal Academy in England where he studied painting.
-Yes, it was him who invented the telegraph and Morse code, no small feats, which allowed for the laying of the Transatlantic cable in 1858 and greatly affected the outcomes of both the Mexican-American and Civil War.
-Disappointed with his success as a painter, Morse became an inventor.
+Samuel F. B. Morse was an American painter who graduated from Yale University and went on to the Royal Academy in England, where he studied painting.
+Yes, it was he who invented the telegraph and Morse code, no small feats, which allowed for the laying of the transatlantic cable in 1858 and greatly affected the outcomes of both the Mexican-American and Civil War.
+Disappointed with his success as a painter, Morse turned to inventing.

 Samuel F.B.
 Morse, Gallery of the Louvre, 1831-33, Terra Foundation for American Art, now on show in The New Britain Museum of American Art Morse Gallery Louvre

-The New York Mirror, in 1883, wrote after viewing the painting: “Here shine in one grand constellation, the brilliant effusions of these great names destined to be live as long as the art of painting exists”.
-However the viewing public was not as enthusiastic about the painting and rejected it.
-The painting eventually sold for half of what he was asking.
+In 1883, the New-York Mirror wrote: “Here shine in one grand constellation, the brilliant effusions of these great names destined to live as long as the art of painting exists”.
+However, the viewing public was not as enthusiastic and rejected the artwork.
+It eventually sold for half of what Morse was asking.
+Today, Gallery of the Louvre belongs to the Terra Foundation for American Art.

-How many famous paintings from Museé du Louvre can you recognize here?
+How many famous pieces from the Louvre can you recognize here?

 (detail) Samuel F. B. Morse, Gallery of the Louvre, 1831–33, Oil on canvas, 73 3/4 x 108 in.
 (187.3 x 274.3 cm) Terra Foundation for American Art, Daniel J. Terra Collection, 1992.51